Generate Any Scene: Scene Graph Driven Data Synthesis for Visual Generation Training: Related work

-\paragraph{Synthetic prompts for \vision.} Prompts for \vision models vary greatly in diversity, complexity, and compositionality.
-This variation makes it challenging and costly to collect large-scale and diverse prompts written by humans.
-Consequently, synthetic prompts have been widely used for both training~\cite{Lian2023LLMgroundedDE, Sun2023DreamSyncAT, Li2024SELMALA, Zhao2024EvolveDirectorAA, ma2024mmsbenchmarkevaluatetooluse, Sun2024T2VCompBenchAC, Park2021BenchmarkFC, Wen2023ImprovingCT, Wu2024ConceptMixAC, zhang2024provisionprogrammaticallyscalingvisioncentric} and evaluation purposes~\cite{Huang2023T2ICompBenchAC}.
-For example, training methods like LLM-Grounded Diffusion~\cite{Lian2023LLMgroundedDE} leverage LLM-generated synthetic text prompts to enhance the model's understanding and alignment with human instruction.
+\paragraph{Synthetic captions for \vision.} Captions for \vision models vary greatly in diversity, complexity, and compositionality.
+This variation makes it challenging and costly to collect large-scale and diverse captions written by humans.
+Consequently, synthetic captions have been widely used for both training~\cite{Lian2023LLMgroundedDE, Sun2023DreamSyncAT, Li2024SELMALA, Zhao2024EvolveDirectorAA, Sun2024T2VCompBenchAC, Park2021BenchmarkFC, Wen2023ImprovingCT, Wu2024ConceptMixAC} and evaluation purposes~\cite{Huang2023T2ICompBenchAC}.
+For example, training methods like LLM-Grounded Diffusion~\cite{Lian2023LLMgroundedDE} leverage LLM-generated captions to enhance the model's understanding and alignment with human instruction.
 For evaluation, benchmarks such as T2I-CompBench~\cite{Huang2023T2ICompBenchAC} and T2V-CompBench~\cite{Sun2024T2VCompBenchAC} utilize benchmarks generated by LLMs.
-However, while LLMs can generate large-scale natural prompts, controlling their content is difficult, and they might exhibit systematic bias.
-In this work, we propose a programmatic scene graph-based prompt generation system that can generate infinitely diverse scene graph-based prompts for evaluating and improving \vision models.
+However, LLMs are hard to control and may introduce exhibit systematic bias.
+In this work, we propose a programmatic scene graph-based data engine that can generate infinitely diverse captions for improving \vision models.